Linkhume

 Put your linkhume.to/name where people reach you

 That's it.
-Once it's in your bio, it works quietly for you 24/7.
+Post the link.
+It works quietly for you — 24/7.

 Email is fine.